Loom: Jacquard head

-Boy next to two weaving looms with the weaving pattern on reams of paper (India).

 Following the pattern, holes are punched in the appropriate places on a Jacquard card.

 Manual loom with double width and Jacquard loom, Colegio del Arte Mayor de la Seda of Valencia.

 The Jacquard cards control the heads on a loom.

 Picking (weft insertion)

 Shuttleless tablet weaving, Finland (image of finished band).

 The weft may be passed across the shed as a ball of yarn, but usually this is too bulky and unergonomic.
 Shuttles are designed to be slim, so they pass through the shed; to carry a lot of yarn, so the weaver does not need to refill them too often; and to be an ergonomic size and shape for the particular weaver, loom, and yarn.
 They may also be designed for low friction.

 Stick shuttles

 Unnotched stick shuttles

 At their simplest, these are just sticks wrapped with yarn.
 They may be specially shaped, as with the bobbins and bones used in tapestry-making (bobbins are used on vertical warps, and bones on horizontal ones).

 Shuttles are passed, not thrown, through warp-weighted looms.
 These Ancient Greek weavers have a yarn-wrapped stick.

 Tapestry bobbins are used on vertical-warp looms.